GregRos/preszr/README.md

-# Szr
+# Preszr

 [![Node.js CI](https://github.com/GregRos/szr/actions/workflows/main.yaml/badge.svg)](https://github.com/GregRos/szr/actions/workflows/main.yaml)
 [![Coverage Status](https://coveralls.io/repos/github/GregRos/szr/badge.svg?branch=master)](https://coveralls.io/github/GregRos/szr?branch=master)
 [![npm](https://img.shields.io/npm/v/szr)](https://www.npmjs.com/package/szr)

 `szr` takes complex objects with meaningful references and prototypes and transforms them into simple objects that can be serialized (using e.g. `JSON.stringify`).

 Features:

 * Encodes references, including circular references.
 * Can preserve prototype information.
-* Encodes almost all primitives and built-in, platform-independent types.
+* Encodes almost all primitives and built-in, platform-independent object types.

 Here is how `szr` is different from some other libraries that do the same thing:

 - No schemas or decorators.
 - Can be easily configured to encode custom objects in arbitrary ways.
+- Doesn't modify the encoded objects.
+- Doesn't generate JS code that might be a security risk.
+- It's a pre-serializer

 If you're curious about how `szr` works, refer to the *Szr Output* section below.